SahilMhaskar28/Quiz-app/README.md

 # Quiz-app
 Simple Quiz App made by using Html Css and JavaScript
 <br>
-YOu can see preview on
+You can see preview on  https://sahilmhaskar28.github.io/Quiz-app/